awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-text-to-sql/README.md

 ## Overview

 This CDK construct leverages state-of-the-art generative AI capabilities to facilitate natural language-based SQL query generation.
-It seamlessly integrates with both Amazon Aurora and Amazon RDS database services, currently supporting MySQL databases.
-If you have an existing MySQL database hosted on an Amazon Aurora or Amazon RDS instance, you can seamlessly integrate it with the construct.
-Alternatively, the construct can provision the necessary database infrastructure for you.
+It seamlessly integrates with your choice of database (MySQL, PostgreSQL, or SQLite) on AWS, currently supporting MySQL databases.

 To address the inherent ambiguity present in natural language, the system employs a sophisticated semantic linking mechanism.
 This mechanism utilizes a knowledge layer loaded from configuration files or an Amazon Bedrock knowledge base to reformulate the user's query, disambiguating and clarifying the intent.
 The system then prompts the user for feedback on the reformulated query, ensuring accurate interpretation of the user's intent.
 Upon user approval of the reformulated query, the construct generates the corresponding SQL query and presents it to the user for further validation.

 Once the user approves the generated SQL query, they have the option to execute it against the target database.
 In the event of any issues with the generated query, the construct is equipped with an autocorrection mechanism that allows for a configurable number of retries.

 The system's architecture is built upon a serverless workflow orchestrated by AWS Step Functions and AWS Lambda, triggered by an Amazon EventBridge event.
 The AWS Step Functions workflow publishes a task token on an Amazon Simple Queue Service (SQS) queue and awaits user feedback, ensuring a seamless and efficient user experience.
 The feedback strategy is configurable in config files and can be skipped by updating the config files.

 The construct support anthropic claude 3 models (anthropic.claude-3-haiku-20240307-v1:0, anthropic.claude-3-sonnet-20240229-v1:0).
 Please make sure the model is enabled in your account.Please follow the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for steps related to enabling model access.